Jean Perrin

-Jean Baptiste Perrin (/fr/; 30 September 1870 – 17 April 1942) was a French atomic physicist who, in his studies of the Brownian motion of minute particles suspended in liquids (sedimentation equilibrium), verified Albert Einstein's explanation of this phenomenon and thereby confirmed the atomic nature of matter.
+Jean Baptiste Perrin (/fr/; 30 September 1870 – 17 April 1942) was a French physicist who, in his studies of the Brownian motion of minute particles suspended in liquids (sedimentation equilibrium), verified Albert Einstein's explanation of this phenomenon and thereby confirmed the atomic nature of matter.
 For this work, he was awarded the Nobel Prize in Physics in 1926.

 Education and career

 Jean Baptiste Perrin was born on 30 September 1870 in Lille, France.
-He attended the École normale supérieure, where he was an assistant from 1894 to 1897.
-In 1897, he received his D.Sc. from the Sorbonne for a thesis on cathode rays and X-rays.
-In the same year, he was appointed a lecturer in physical chemistry at the Sorbonne, and in 1910 became a professor.
+Perrin attended the École normale supérieure, where he became an assistant in 1894.
+In 1897, he received his D.Sc. from the University of Paris for a thesis on cathode rays and X-rays.
+In the same year, he was appointed a lecturer in physical chemistry at the University, and in 1910 became a professor.